University of Tsukuba: Research performance

-Tsukuba is one of the leading research institutions in Japan.
-According to Thomson Reuters, Tsukuba is the 10th best research institutions among all the universities and non-educational research institutions in Japan.

-Weekly Diamond reported that Tsukuba has the 27th highest research standard in Japan in research fundings per researchers in COE Program.
-In the same article, it's ranked 11th in the quality of education by GP funds per student.

-It has a good research standard in Economics, as Research Papers in Economics ranked Tsukuba as the eighth best Economics research university in January 2011.
+Tsukuba is ranked among the highest research institutions in Japan.
+According to Thomson Reuters, Tsukuba is the 10th best research institution among all universities and non-educational research institutions in Japan.
+The Weekly Diamond reported that Tsukuba had the 27th highest research standard in Japan in research funding per researcher in the COE Program, and ranked 11th in "Good Practice" funds per student.
+In January 2011, Research Papers in Economics ranked Tsukuba as the eighth highest economics research university in Japan.

 Graduate school rankings

-Tsukuba's law school was ranked 19th in 2010 for its passing rate of the Japanese bar examination.

-Eduniversal ranked Tsukuba as seventh in the rankings of "Excellent Business Schools nationally strong and/or with continental links" in Japan.
+Tsukuba's law school was ranked 19th in 2010 for its passing rate on the Japanese bar examination.
+Eduniversal ranked Tsukuba seventh among "Excellent Business Schools nationally strong and/or with continental links" in Japan.

 Alumni rankings

-According to the Weekly Economist's 2010 rankings, graduates from Tsukuba have the 64th best employment rate in 400 major companies in Japan.
-By contrast, the alumni of Tsukuba's average salary is very high with the 8th best in Japan, according to PRESIDENT, Inc.
+According to the Weekly Economists 2010 rankings, graduates from Tsukuba had the 64th best employment rate at 400 major companies in Japan, and according to PRESIDENT Inc., graduates of Tsukuba had the 8th highest average salary in Japan.